ElectronNET/Electron.NET/README.md

 # Requirements to run:

-The current Electron.NET CLI builds Windows 10/OSX/Ubuntu binaries.
+The current Electron.NET CLI builds Windows/macOS/Linux binaries.
 Our API uses .NET Core 2.0, so our minimum base OS is the same as [.NET Core 2](https://github.com/dotnet/core/blob/master/release-notes/2.0/2.0-supported-os.md).

 # Usage: